From low-rank retractions to dynamical low-rank approximation and back

-For any $\alpha\in\pa{0,1}$, the scheme satisfies the first order conditions of Runge-Kutta methods.
+For any $\alpha\in\pa{0,1}$, the scheme satisfies the first-order conditions of Runge--Kutta methods.
 Choosing $\alpha$ to satisfy also the second-order conditions narrows down the family to the scheme with $\alpha = 2/3$.
-This scheme is an explicit second-order Runge-Kutta method known as the Ralston scheme and is defined by the following Butcher table.
+This scheme is an explicit second-order Runge--Kutta method known as the Ralston scheme and is defined by the following Butcher table.